‘Credibility of Europe’ at stake over alleged Qatar corruption scandal

 She added that the parliament “recognised and respected” the Gulf nation’s progress in labour reforms.

-Her office did not respond to a request for a comment.
+Her office did not respond to a request for comment.

-She is one of the parliament’s most senior officials.
-Ms Kaili, 44, was expelled from her socialist (PASOK) party after being arrested over the charges.
-She was also suspended from her powers and duties as one of the European Parliament’s vice-presidents.
+Ms Kaili, 44, is one of the parliament’s most senior officials.
+She was expelled from her socialist (PASOK) party after being arrested over the charges and was also suspended from her powers and duties as one of the European parliament’s vice-presidents.

 Aside from Ms Kaili, it is understood that at least three of those quizzed by officials were either Italian citizens or originally came from Italy.

-The impact of the scandal could be very damaging senior European officials admitted on Monday.
+The impact of the scandal could be very damaging, senior European officials admitted on Monday.

-“Certainly the news is very worrisome,” Josep Borrell, the bloc’s foreign policy chief, told reporters.
-“We are facing some events, some facts that certainly worries me as a former president of the European Parliament, also.”
+“Certainly, the news is very worrisome,” Josep Borrell, the bloc’s foreign policy chief, told reporters.
+“We are facing some events, some facts that certainly worry me as a former president of the European parliament, also.”

 Prosecutors said they had suspected for months that a Gulf state was trying to influence decision-making in Brussels.

-Czech Foreign Minister Jan Lipavsky said the scandal was “absolutely unacceptable”.
+Czech foreign minister Jan Lipavsky said the scandal was “absolutely unacceptable”.

 “Qatar is an important partner for the energy of the EU,” he added.
-“Of course the relation between the EU and Qatar needs to be built on a set of policies including human rights and labour rights.”
+“Of course, the relation between the EU and Qatar needs to be built on a set of policies including human rights and labour rights.”

-Irish Foreign Affairs minister Simon Coveney called the affair “damaging”.
+Irish foreign affairs minister Simon Coveney called the affair “damaging”.

 He added: “We need to get to the bottom of it.
 This is a scandal that we need to expose the truth around so we can ensure it doesn’t happen again.”